olegkrivtsov/openbook/README.md

-# OpenBook - The Open-Source Book Generator
+# OpenBook - The Open-Source Tool for Generating HTML Books about PHP Programming Language

 The aim of this project is to develop a convenient tool for generating online books on PHP programming readable online on any-sized device (from smartphones to desktops).
 It gets the book sources in Markdown format (particularly its
 [Leanpub](https://leanpub.com/help/manual) flavor) produces HTML files on output.